blprnt/HTCB/README.md

 ### Birding challenge:

 Eyes closed: Find a place in your patch where you can hear birds calling.
 Close your eyes for five or ten minutes and see how many different birds you can identify.
 Are there patterns in the way they are calling?

+### Assignment

+Through the first weeks of class, we will have discussed how to build a DIY instrument for recording Nocturnal Flight Calls.
+Some time over this week, set up your device overnight and record audio.
+Use Raven Lite (https://ravensoundsoftware.com/software/raven-lite/) to extract and identify flight calls (if any) in your recording.
+Be prepared to share your findings in class after the break.

 Class 5 - 4/26/21 - Citizen Science
 ------------